cgiliberto/notebooks/cogsci.md

 Dayan.
 P. et al. 2005. *Theoretical Neuroscience: Computational and Mathematical Modeling of Neural Systems*.
 MIT Press.

+(to read) Feinberg, T.E. and Mallatt, J.M.
+2016. *The Ancient Origins of Consciousness: How the Brain Created Experience*.
+MIT Press.

 Graziano, M.S.A.
 2013. *Consciousness and the Social Brain*.
 Oxford University Press.

 Kandel, 2007. *In Search of Memory: The Emergence of a New Science of the Mind*.
 Norton.